marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 My second take was to ditch the whole website and start from scratch using a static website generator.
-I decided to use Nuxt because I was using Vue at work and the whole set up looked simple enough.
+I decided to use Nuxt because I was using Vue at work and the whole set up looked simple to start with.

 It was nice in the beginning.
 I set it up with GitHub Pages.
 I only had to somehow get the static site that Nuxt creates via a cli command pushed to my git repo and GitHub handled the rest for me.
-That was a major improvement in my infrastructure.
-But also, I could do cool dynamic things with JavaScript being embedded and having the framework to interact with it.
+That was a major improvement over the previous infrastructure.
+On top of that, I could do cool dynamic things with JavaScript being embedded and having the framework to interact with it.

 But I only had one blog post where I needed all of this.
 Soon it became a pain to maintain the website again.
 Publishing posts involved writing things in Vue and that was just not an ergonomic way to write regular prose.

-Also the framework kept being updated and handling versioning of Vue with all its dependencies was much worse than in a Python/Django project.
+Also the framework kept being updated in backward incompatible ways.
+Handling versioning of Vue with all its JavaScript dependencies was a big pain point.

 ## Now